hydrusbeta/hay_say_ui/Readme.md

     #           count: all
     #           capabilities: [gpu]
 ```
-Next, you can delete the Docker image for so-vits-svc 3.0 to free disk space.
+Next, delete the Docker image for so-vits-svc 3.0 to free disk space.
 Open a command prompt or terminal and
 execute the following command to list all containers:
 ```commandline
 docker container ls -a